Everyone Needs A Coach

 References and further resources

-- The International Coach Federation (ICF), which is the only recognised professional coaching certification.
+The International Coach Federation (ICF), which is the only recognized professional coaching certification.
 They have a directory listing of coaches around the world that can be found at https://coachfederation.org

 Barry O'Reilly 2020.
 All Rights Reserved ©